MaxHalford/maxhalford.github.io/content/blog/dates-table.md

 +++
 date = "2023-04-19"
-title = "You should have a dates table" tags = ['data-eng', 'sql']
+title = "You should make a dates table" tags = ['data-eng', 'sql']
 +++

-I work at a company measuring the environmental footprint of clothing items.
+I work at a company that measures the environmental footprint of clothes.
 Like many modern startups, my company is quite data driven.
 We have internal metrics to track our operational performance.
 We also build dashboards for our customers.
-A large part of our business boils down to data integration, and so we run anomaly detection jobs.
-All the heavy lifting is done in SQL, with a internal tool that looks like dbt.
+A large part of our business boils down to data integration, and so we run many anomaly detection jobs.
+All the heavy lifting is done in SQL, with an internal tool that looks like dbt.

 Like many analytics workloads, I often find myself working with dates.
 I recently found a nice pattern, which is to create a `dates` table: